The Guy's Weekend

 3 PM (Option 2): Known to be dedicated to crafting fresh, flavorful brews, 8th Wonder Brewery opened its doors tot he public in 2013.
 This East Downtown (aka EaDo) hotspot is your place for good beer and good fun.
 Don't forget to say hello to the giant Beatles and take a picture by the "We Love Houston" sign before you head out.

 5 PM: Market Square is downtown Houston's historic area, on the shore of Buffalo Bayou where the city was founded in the 1830s.
 Buildings here have a lot of character and it’s a good spot to people watch.
-Several laid-back restaurants and bars surround Market Square Park, including Warren’s, OKRA Charity Saloon, Char Bar, La Carafe or Frank's Backyard.
+Several laid-back restaurants and bars surround Market Square Park, including Warren’s, Char Bar, or La Carafe.
 Kick back on a patio with a pint and see Houston transition from work to play.

 7 PM: After a change of clothes and a quick refresh at the hotel, it's time for dinner.
 In a town known for excellent food from all over the world, picking just one place to eat can be a challenge.
 Going the local route you'll want to check out the original Ninfa’s on Navigation.
 This was where Mama Ninfa started the restaurant that would spawn a chain concept.
 But the recipes here are wholly unique and very authentic.
 The revamped patio bar offers inventive cocktails you won't find anywhere else.
 For some hand-crafted, expertly sourced Texas BBQ, pay a visit to The Pit Room located in the Montrose neighborhood.
 You can't go wrong with any order.